hotwax/oms-documentation/user-manuals/administration/company/manage-product-store.md

 ## Manage Facility

 Associating a product store with a facility allows the product store to add the facility for the brand.
-This configuration defines in OMS to make the facility available for order fulfillment related operations.
+This configuration defines in OMS to make the facility available for order fulfillment related operations for the brand.
+A facility can be associated with multiple product store.

 1. Navigate to the facility tab in the Product store details page.
+2. Click on the `Add Facility` button.
-2. Choose the facility you want to associate product store with.
+3. Choose the facility you want to associate product store with from the Add Facility method dialog box.
-3. Once you've configured the association between the product store and the facility, save your changes
+4. Once you've configured the association between the product store and the facility, save your changes.

+**Remove Facility mapping**

+To remove an association between a product store and a shipping method, follow these steps:

+1. Go to the Shipping Method tab.
+2. Locate the shipping method that you want to disassociate from the product store.
+3. Click on the overflow menu (typically represented by three vertical dots) next to the shipping method.
+4. From the menu, select Remove Association option.
+5. Confirm the action.

+This will remove the association between the selected shipping method and the product store.

 ## Manage Shipping Method